 Parental Obedience: One of the obvious responsibilities of parents is to exercise their proper authority over their children and to expect obedience from them.
 Children, in turn, honor the God-given authority of parents by submitting to their direction and honoring the authority they have over them.
 This is good when given and received properly!
 Of course it doesn’t mean it’s easy, but it is good.

 Obedience is owed to a parent in all things that are in union with God’s will.
 Obviously there are many moral requirements that parents must make of their children.
 These moral requirements help to form them into morally upright people.

-On the flip side, if a parent were to act in an abusive way demanding a child act contrary to the will of God, the parent has no authority to do this and causes much damage.
-Children, for their part, are often left confused and hurt when this happens and, ideally, grandparents or other family members step in when it’s blatant or abusive.
+On the flip side, if a parent were to act in an abusive way, demanding a child to act contrary to the will of God, the parent has no authority to do this and causes much damage.
+Children, for their part, are often left confused and hurt when this happens; ideally, grandparents or other family members step in when it’s blatant or abusive.
 But it’s also true that no parent will be perfect and will inevitably make some mistakes that can more easily be overlooked and forgiven.